 Knee Claims Guide

 The knee is one of the most-claimed VA disabilities, and it is one of the few where a single joint can carry more than one rating at the same time.
 Instability, lost range of motion, a torn meniscus, and painful motion are compensated under different rules, so a veteran who documents each can stack them.
-This guide explains the knee diagnostic codes (instability, flexion, extension, meniscus, ankylosis, and replacement), the rule that lets ratings combine without pyramiding, the painful-motion minimum, and the evidence the VA looks for.
+This guide explains the knee diagnostic codes (instability, flexion, extension, meniscus, ankylosis, and replacement), how service connection works, the rule that lets ratings combine without pyramiding, the painful-motion minimum, the evidence that wins, why claims get denied, the claims process step by step, how to read your decision letter, and what to do whether you win or you're denied.

 What a Knee Claim Covers